will-stone/in-any-case/README.md

 <img src="icon.png" alt="drawing" width="120"/>

-Converts strings between cases using the [Lodash](https://lodash.com/docs/4.17.10#camelCase) utility library.
+VSCode extension that converts strings between cases using the [Lodash](https://lodash.com/docs/4.17.10#camelCase) utility library.
 Whilst there are already many string manipulation extensions, I simply wanted to build one for myself.
 I won't be offended if you'd rather use an alternative.
 However,